Harjot2552/dragon-game/README.md

 # iDragon - 🐉 JavaScript Game

-Welcome to **iDragon** 🎮!
-This fun and engaging game challenges players to dodge obstacles while controlling a cute dino character.
-Get ready to jump, move, and rack up your high score!
+Dodge obstacles while controlling a cute dino character.
+Jump, move, and survive as long as possible while the game gets harder over time.
+Built with HTML, CSS, and JavaScript, iDragon features smooth animations, background music, and dynamic difficul

 ## 📐 Table of Contents
 - [How to Play 🎮](#how-to-play-)